airicyu/rest-in-contract/README.md

 ## Project Status

 Currently, the project is in beta version (v0.x.x).

-The basic Contract Server module is done to support basic usage of API Contract stubbing & testing.
+The basic Contract Server module is done to support basic usage of API Contract stubbing & testing, but we do not finalized the v1.0 in-the-box features yet.
-But some builtin feature is not done yet. (e.g: Suppoting more middleware functions in the contract script)

-Since it is still beta version, we are not finalized the v1.0 in-the-box features yet.

 ## Roadmaps